Is It Affordable to Retire in Vancouver, Washington? A Complete Guide

 Is It Affordable To Retire In Vancouver Washington?

-Before we dive into the specifics, let's get a general overview of the cost of living in Vancouver, WA.
-While the West Coast is known for its high costs, Vancouver stands out as one of the most affordable large cities in the region.
+Before we dive into the specifics, let's get a general overview of the Vancouver Washington cost of living.
+While the West Coast is known for its high expenses, Vancouver stands out as one of the most affordable large cities in the region.
 The cost of living here is 11% lower than the state average and only 4% higher than the national average.
 Now, let's break down the essential components.

 Housing is often the most significant expense for retirees, and Vancouver's real estate market presents a mix of good news and challenges.